seishun/node-steam/README.md

 * a Buffer containing your Steam Guard sentry file hash

 If you didn't provide a hash when logging in, Steam will send you one through this event.
 If you have Steam Guard enabled, you should save this and use it for your further logons.
 It will not expire unlike the code.

+## 'servers'
+* an Array containing the up-to-date server list

+node-steam will use this new list when reconnecting, but it will be lost when your application restarts.
+You might want to save it to a file or a database and assign it to `Steam.servers` before logging in next time.

+Note that `Steam.servers` will be automatically updated _after_ this event is emitted.
+This will be useful if you want to compare the old list with the new one for some reason - otherwise it shouldn't matter.

 ## 'loggedOff'